Soneso/SwiftBasicPay/tutorial_new/payment.md

 ### Stellar Service Integration

-Using the wallet SDK for payment submission:
+Using the wallet SDK in [`StellarService`](https://github.com/Soneso/SwiftBasicPay/blob/main/SwiftBasicPay/services/StellarService.swift) for payment submission:

 ```swift
 /// Submits a payment to the Stellar Network using the wallet SDK